VoxeLibre/VoxeLibre/mods/ITEMS/mcl_bamboo/README.md

 Dependencies: mcl_core, mcl_sounds, mcl_tools

-Optional Dependencies = mcl_flowerpots, mclx_stairs, mcl_doors, mcl_signs, mesecons_pressureplates, mcl_fences, mesecons_button.
+Optional Dependencies = mcl_flowerpots, mclx_stairs, mcl_doors, mcl_signs, mesecons_pressureplates, mcl_fences,
+mesecons_button.
 Note that "mcl_boats" may be used at a later date.

-Special thanks to Nicu for help with the nodebox stalk design.
+Special thanks to Nicu for help with a ton of things from testing, to encouragement, to graphic design and nodebox work.
+Nicu - You Rock!

 Small Joker's bamboo forum topic:
 Forum topic: https://forum.minetest.net/viewtopic.php?id=8289